FlowingCode/JsonMigrationHelper/README.md

 - **Zero-effort migration**: Write your code once and run it seamlessly on Vaadin 14, 23, 24 and 25
 - **Automatic version detection**: Detects the runtime Vaadin version and uses the appropriate JSON handling strategy
 - **Drop-in replacement**: Simple static methods that replace version-specific APIs
+- **Client Callable compatibility**: Mechanisms to handle JSON arguments and return types in `@ClientCallable` methods.
+- **JsonSerializer and JsonCodec**: Includes `JsonSerializer` and `JsonCodec` classes for serialization and deserialization of elemental JSON values.

 ## Download release